 FIG. 1.
-The Hybrid Circuit Model and Minimal Cut: In most of this paper we consider hybrid circuits as shown in the figure.
+The hybrid circuit model and minimal cut.
+In most of this paper we consider hybrid circuits as shown in the figure.
 The unitary gates (gray blocks) are arranged in a brickwork, and are sampled randomly and independently from either the Haar unitaries or the Clifford unitaries.
-The measurements (white circles) are projective, performed indepently at each location with probability p.
-Superimposed is a "minimal cut" of the circuit geometry, that serves as a domain wall separating the subregion A (orange) from \overline{A} (blue) with minimum energy (given by the number of unmeasured links (red) that it crosses).
-Although the minimal cut provides a heuristic picture of the "entanglement domain wall" for the vN entropy, the two should be distinguished - see the main text for more discussions.
+The measurements (white circles) are projective, performed independently at each location with probability p.
+Superimposed is a "minimal cut" of the circuit geometry, that serves as a domain wall separating the subregion A (orange) from \overline{A} (blue) with minimum energy [given by the number of unmeasured links (red) that it crosses].
+Although the minimal cut provides a heuristic picture of the "entanglement domain wall" for the vN entropy, the two should be distinguished-see the main text for more discussions.

-living on the upper boundary of a very deep space-time circuit (see Fig. 1).
+Consider a subregion A of qubits in the final state, living on the upper boundary of a very deep spacetime circuit (see Fig. 1).
 The corresponding DPRE partition function Z_A is defined in Eq.
-(7) as a path integral over all "entanglement domain wall" configurations - living in the half space (representing the circuit bulk) and directed in the spatial direction of the circuit - that connects the two endpoints of A and separates it from the complement \overline{A} .
-Our conjecture then takes the following form,
+(10) as a path integral over all "entanglement domain wall" configurations-living in the half-space (representing the circuit bulk) and directed in the spatial direction of the circuit-that connects the two endpoints of A and separates it from the complement \overline{A} .
+Our conjecture then takes the following form:

-$$S_A \approx F_A \coloneqq -T \ln Z_A. \tag{1}$$
+$$S_A \approx F_A := -T \ln Z_A. \tag{4}$$

-Here $S_A := -\operatorname{Tr} \rho_A \ln \rho_A$ is the vN entropy of the reduced density matrix ρ_A for the random hybrid circuit in the weakly monitored phase, and F_A is the free energy of the corresponding directed polymer.
+Here $S_A := -\text{Tr}\rho_A \ln \rho_A$ is the vN entropy of the reduced density matrix ρ_A for the random hybrid circuit in the weakly monitored phase, and F_A is the free energy of the corresponding directed polymer.
 Both quantities are random variables, and the " \approx " symbol indicates that they approach the same probability distribution as the length of A (denoted L_A) approaches infinity.
 In this particular geometry, the probability distribution of F_A is known, as summarized later in Eq.
-(8).
+(11).

 The boundary conditions of the DPRE can be understood by drawing an analogy with the minimal cut through the circuit geometry (see the illustration superimposed on the circuit in Fig. 1).
-The minimal cut equals the Hartley entanglement entropy when the unitaries are generic [3, 14], and scales as the DPRE when the measurements are at random locations [19].
-However, while the minimal cut provides a useful picture, the Hartley entropy and the vN entropy are quite different objects, and a minimal cut picture is not available in all the models we consider (in particular those without randomness in measurement locations).
+The minimal cut equals the Hartley entanglement entropy when the unitaries are generic [1,14], and scales as the DPRE when the measurements are at random locations [19].
+However, while the minimal cut provides a useful picture, the Hartley entropy and the vN entropy are quite different objects, and a minimalcut picture is not available in all the models we consider (in particular, those without randomness in measurement locations).

 We support our conjecture by a combination of numerical evidence in random Clifford circuits (Sec.
 II) and analytic arguments for random Haar circuits (Sec.
 III).
 We provide further analytic (Sec.
-III A) and numerical (Appendix C) evidences that the conjecture also holds in circuits where only one type of spacetime randomness - in either the unitary gates or the measurement locations - is retained [6].
+III A) and numerical (Appendix C) evidences that the conjecture also holds in circuits where only one type of spacetime randomness-in either the unitary gates or the measurement locations-is retained [4].
 These results suggest that the DPRE scaling of the vN entropy is a generic outcome in the hybrid dynamics, as long as any spacetime-dependent disorder is present.

 In Sec.
-II, we report quantitative agreements between DPRE and the entanglement entropy in random Clifford circuits with both random unitaries and random measurement locations, finding that
+II, we report quantitative agreements between DPRE and the entanglement entropy in random Clifford circuits with both random unitaries and random measurement locations, finding the following.

 (i) The sample mean and variance of the von Neumann entanglement entropy in the steady-state satisfy with the angular brackets denoting an average over realizations of the monitored dynamics.
 Here $\beta = 1/3$ is the characteristic "roughness exponent" of the DPRE.
+Notice that in the previous "capillary wave theory" approach [9,10], the mean entanglement entropy would instead be